Regulation of cannabis in Québec

 Developing protective factors can reduce the risk of developing a disorder.
 Protective factors, when present in a person’s life, allow the person to further develop their personal and social skills.
 Protective factors also promote better self-esteem.
 A person who has more skills and good self-esteem will tend to make better decisions for themselves in situations that involve drinking, drug use or gambling or in any other area of their life.

 Here are examples of protective factors:

-- Having a quality social network that, among other things, allows you to:
+- Having a quality social network (friends, partner or family) that, among other things, allows you to:

 - Share your experiences

 - Help and be helped

 - Being involved in organized activities in different areas.
 For example:

 - Playing a sport or a musical instrument on a regular basis